Music at Grace Church in New York

 Allen has received degrees from the University of North Texas and The Florida State University.
-He was awarded the degree Doctor of Musical Arts and The Performer’s Certificate in Organ from the Eastman School of Music as a student of Russell Saunders.
+He was awarded the degree Doctor of Musical Arts and The Performer’s Certificate in Organ from the Eastman School of Music where he studied with Russell Saunders.
 In Amsterdam, Allen worked with Gustav Leonhardt, Max van Egmond, and Veronika Hampe.
 In 1988 he was a finalist in the American Guild of Organists National Open Young Artists Competition.
 He has been heard as soloist on the organ and harpsichord and in many chamber music programs throughout the United States and Europe.
 With the Choir of Men and Boys and Girls’ Choir of Grace Church he has toured Austria, the Czech Republic, Italy, the Netherlands and the United Kingdom.
 Allen has recorded with The Saint Thomas Choir on the Koch and Priory labels.

 “A Still, Small Voice of Calm: Pastoral Work within the Children’s Choir,” Patrick Allen, The Journal of the Association of Anglican Musicians, Vol. 11/4, April 2002.